ucb-stat154/stat154-spring-2018/README.md

 - __Applied Predictive Modeling__ by Max Kuhn and Kjell Johnson.
 Springer, 2013.

 - __Data Mining and Statistics for Decision Making__ by Stephane Tuffery.
 Wiley 2011.
-This book should be in electronic format via the UCB Library Catalog.
-If the course slides are not self-explanatory enough, you can supplement them with this little known, yet excellent resource.